androportal/ABT/user/Recording_transations.rst

 	   :height: 200pt
    	   :width: 350pt

-* You have several opportunities to view figures based on period department and project accounting, key figures and more.
+* You have several opportunities to view figures based on period and key figures.

 * Select option, give the input and press ``View`` button to view the transaction.